 A dog not eating could be a sign of other underlying causes too.
 Sometimes, a dog may ingest a foreign object such as a sock that is blocking their digestive tract.
 A dog will often stop eating if this is the case.

-Other causes of loss of appetite in dogs include illnesses such as kidney failure, cancer, liver disease, or even infections.
+Other causes of loss of appetite include illnesses such as kidney disease in dogs, cancer in dogs, liver disease in dogs, or even infections.
 If they’re sick, refusing to eat is one of the telltale signs of their discomfort.
 This is especially true of older dogs.
 If they continue to not eat for long periods of time, it could be very dangerous for your pet.
 Going to a veterinarian is recommended.

 My Dog Won’t Eat!
 Should I Take them to the Vet?